Since last month’s post about free and open PHP on IBM i, we have been helping companies to get started with it.

 Especially appealing to us and our clients: this PHP is 64-bit and leans toward open standards, including ODBC.
 In exchange for a bit of setup time, you’ll have a system that’s lightweight, flexible, and license-free.

-Here are several ways we’ve been helping customers adopt free and open PHP:
+Here are several ways we’ve been helping customers adopt RPM-based open PHP:

 - Compatibility: Compiling and installing popular extensions not found in the standard RPM.
 Examples: php-zip, imagemagick